fursham-h/MiMB-factR-supplement/README.md

 # Publication resources
 This repository holds key supplementary materials to our paper **"Functional annotation of custom transcriptomes"**.
-In this publication, we described the methods to assemble custom transcriptomes from different generations of RNA-sequencing (RNA-seq) experiements and annotate the functional output of novel isoforms using our custom R package, *factR*.
+In this publication, we described the methods to assemble custom transcriptomes from different RNA-sequencing (RNA-seq) experiments (bulk, single-cell and long-read) and annotate the functional output of novel isoforms using our custom R package, *factR*.

 ### Contents
 This site contains the following sub-folders: